 Many of our patients who struggle with ADD (Attention deficit disorder) and ADHD (Attention deficit hyperactivity disorder) have found great results from using HBOT.
 After just a few treatments, Children and Adults alike, state that they feel more able to focus, are more able to communicate clearly and are more at peace overall.

-College students often have treatments prior to a big exam, sometimes they even bring their textbooks to study inside the chamber.
-Government Officials, Executive Directors and Business Magnates very often have HBOT to allow them to destress, increase their focal clarity and overall renew their energy levels.
-You do not need to have anything serious to make a strong benefit utilising HBOT.
+College students often have treatments before a big exam, sometimes they even bring their textbooks to study inside the chamber.
+Government Officials, Executive Directors, and Business Magnates very often have HBOT to allow them to destress, increase their focal clarity and overall renew their energy levels.
+You do not need to have anything serious to make a strong benefit from utilizing Hyperbaric Oxygen Therapy.

 Inflammation is a hallmark of Alzheimer’s and Dementia (AD) and plays an important role in the damage caused by this disease.
 For three decades, non-steroidal anti-inflammatory drugs (NSAIDs: aspirin, acetaminophen, ibuprofen) have been known to reduce the severity of AD.

-Research studies of brain trauma have found that inflammation can be further reduced and controlled by the use of Hyperbaric Oxygen Therapy.
-The Hyperbaric Oxygen Therapy effect on inflammation could help reduce and reverse the damage seen in AD.
+Research studies of brain trauma have found that inflammation can be further reduced and controlled by the use of HBOT.
+The Hyperbaric chamber benefits could help reduce and reverse the damage seen in AD.

 Multiple sclerosis is an enigmatic disease that is thought to have immunologic origins with a resultant breakdown of the blood-brain barrier.
-Hyperbaric Oxygen Therapy effects on MS have been published in a variety of studies, while the data is often confusing and conflicting, the fact remains that the most rigorous study on this subject matter showed an unequivocally beneficial effect of Hyperbaric Oxygen Therapy.
+HBOT effects on MS have been published in a variety of studies, while the data is often confusing and conflicting, the fact remains that the most rigorous study on this subject matter showed an unequivocally beneficial effect of Hyperbaric Oxygen Therapy.

-Reconstruction Surgery and Plastic Surgery in a healthy person may heal up to 75% faster using Hyperbaric Oxygen Therapy before and after surgery.
+Reconstruction Surgery and Plastic Surgery in a healthy person may heal up to 75% faster using HBOT before and after surgery.
 Less pain, less scarring, and less recovery time for the patient as well as fewer infections have been reported.